jasn9/FKApplyDesign/README.md

 1> Design starts with Game as abstract interface of TicTacToe game with infinite row and column.

-2> This gets extend by GameWithInterface Interface and transform game into finite row and column by defining row and column of grid.
+2> This gets extend by Grid Interface and transform game into finite row and column by defining row and column of grid.

-3> Now GameWithWinningCriteria Interface extends GameWithInterface and defines criteria of winning of row ,column , and diagonal.
+3> Now GridUI Interface extends GameWithInterface and defines criteria of winning of row ,column , and diagonal.

 4> GamePlayer Interface is abstract type of players which play game.

 <B>CLasses:-</B>

-1> GameUI class implements GameWithWinningCriteria and defines UI datastructure of grid.
+1> RectangleUI class implements GridUI and defines UI structure of grid.
 Also defines behavious of displaying grid, change in grid, checking if anyone win, then finding if grid is full or not.